What Can I Use Instead Of Lube? 10 Best Lube Alternatives To Try

 what can i use instead of lube

-So why bother when you can do the horizontal tango without it?
+In case you haven’t been interested in the pleasures of lube, you might be wondering: So why bother when I can do the horizontal tango without it?

-There are plenty of lube alternatives around you that you can use during solo play or couples’ sexy time.
+Not feeling like buying lube or need a quick fix?
+There are plenty of lube alternatives that you can use during solo play or couples’ sexy time.
 But before you pick any slippery stuff you see, you must know which ones are safe to use and which you should avoid.

 Don’t worry.
 We’ve got all that covered for you here.